mekhanonspotify-svg/LiquidGlass-for-PC/README.md

 # 🤝 Contributing

-Bug reports, ideas, and pull requests are welcome.
+Contributions, ideas, and bug reports are welcome.

-If something breaks, open an issue.

-If you improve something, submit a PR.
+Open an issue or submit a pull request to help improve **LiquidGlass**.

 ---